fxsitecompat/www.fxsitecompat.dev/content/en-CA/docs/2014/sha-1-support-has-been-deprecated.md

 ---
 The support for SSL certificates using the [weak SHA-1 hash algorithm](https://developer.mozilla.org/en-US/docs/Security/Weak_Signature_Algorithm) has been deprecated.
 The [Web Console will log a warning](https://developer.mozilla.org/en-US/docs/Tools/Web_Console#Security_warnings_and_errors) when a SHA-1 certificate is found.

-**Update** The SHA-1 support will be [disabled as early as July 2016](https://www.fxsitecompat.com/en-CA/docs/2015/sha-1-certificate-support-will-be-disabled-as-early-as-july-2016/).
+**Update** The SHA-1 support will be [disabled in January 2017](https://www.fxsitecompat.com/en-CA/docs/2016/sha-1-certificates-issued-by-public-ca-will-no-longer-be-accepted/).